-Since November 2019, Ginny’s Planet has seen a lot of support by the India Inclusion Summit (held annually in Bangalore).
+Since November 2019, Ginny’s Planet has seen a lot of support from the India Inclusion Summit (held annually in Bangalore).
 In fact, Jamal was one of their fellows for the 2019 cohort.

 It’s all about the conversation!
-Shweta and her team work day in and day out to build a network of aware, empathetic, and diversity respecting people.
-Their goal – to help raise future leaders & decision-makers.
+Shweta and her team work day in and day out to build a network of awareness, empathy, and diversity respecting people.
+Their goal – is to help raise future leaders & decision-makers.

 Ginny’s Planet also offers workshops on the themes of empathy, diversity, understanding disability as diversity, learning through inquiry, and so on.

 Ginny is making waves in the country.
-Ginny’s Planet has also received appreciation and recognition for their work from customers, online magazine, peers and civil society groups.
+Ginny’s Planet has also received appreciation and recognition for its work from customers, online magazines, peers and civil society groups.

-The social enterprise has been featured in magazines like Newzhook, TimesNext and Shweta also bagged the Women startup entrepreneur of the year award by Adgully & Sheroes!
+The social enterprise has been featured in magazines like Newzhook, TimesNext and Shweta and also bagged the Women startup entrepreneur of the Year award by Adgully & Sheroes!

-Here’s an example of how Ginny starts a conversation among children and parents:
+Here’s an example of how Ginny starts a conversation between children and parents: